pluralsh/documentation/getting-started/getting-started.md

 You will need the following things to successfully get up and running with Plural:

 * **A cloud account**: Plural will deploy directly into your cloud provider of choice.
 We currently support AWS, GCP and Azure.
 Follow [this guide](../reference/configuring-cloud-provider.md) to make sure it's set up correctly.
 * **Your cloud provider CLI installed and configured**: Plural will leverage your cloud provider's CLI tooling in places.
-If need to install the cloud provider CLI, or aren't sure if it's properly configured you can follow our _Cloud Provider CLI setup guide_ [here](../reference/configuring-cloud-provider.md).
+If need to install the cloud provider CLI, or aren't sure if it's properly configured you can follow [this guide](../reference/configuring-cloud-provider.md).

 ## Install Plural CLI